ExactTarget/fuelux/README.md

 * To customize, modify the JS and LESS files under [src](https://github.com/ExactTarget/fuelux/tree/master/src) then run `grunt` to regenerate your [dist](https://github.com/ExactTarget/fuelux/tree/master/dist) directory (more below)

 ## Documentation and Examples
-_(Under development)_
+Live docs and demos can be found at http://exacttarget.github.com/fuelux

 ## Release History
 `2.0.0` _(Under development)_ First public release of FuelUX

 ## Contributing
+Before writing code, we suggest you [search for related issues](https://github.com/ExactTarget/fuelux/issues?state=open) or [create a new one](https://github.com/ExactTarget/fuelux/issues/new) so we can confirm where your idea fits into our roadmap.

 In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](https://github.com/cowboy/grunt).

 ### Important notes
 Please don't edit files in the `dist` directory as they are generated via grunt.
 You'll find source code in the `src` directory!

-While grunt can run the included unit tests via PhantomJS, this shouldn't be considered a substitute for the real thing.
-Please be sure to test the `test/*.html` unit test file(s) in _actual_ browsers.
+While grunt can run the included unit tests via PhantomJS, this isn't a substitute for the real thing.
+Please be sure to test the `test/*.html` unit test file(s) in real browsers as well.

 More about [Installing grunt and PhantomJS](https://github.com/ExactTarget/fuelux/wiki/Installing-grunt-and-PhantomJS)